 Roughly half of the Americans that watch the Super Bowl plan to do so at a party.
 This year may look a little bit different, but regardless of where they are, viewers will no doubt spend a lot of money on food, drinks, and gifts.
-In fact, 79% of people plan to spend money on food, beverages, or other merchandise.
+In fact, 79% of people planned to spend money on food, beverages, or other merchandise in 2018.
 As you can imagine, spending on Super Bowl Sunday has gone up every year and is up over 60% in the last decade.
 In 2018 spending reached $15.3B with 25-34 year olds spending the most, with an average of $118.43 each.

 To capture your share of this pie with your email marketing campaign, you need to anticipate your customers needs and wants for the day, and help them spend their money the best way.
 This could include sending relevant and personalized sales a couple days or weeks ahead of time, like deals on dip bowls, food, big screen TVs, or streaming packages.

 Or you could help your customers have a stress-free day by letting them pre-order certain items ahead of time, like pizza or wings.

 Almost as important as getting your customers ready for the Super Bowl is getting you and your marketing team ready as well.
-As you’ll see in the next section, there are many marketing opportunities during the game that you’ll want to be ready for, and as our VP of Sales always likes to say: “In anything, Preparation is 90% of your Success!”
+As you’ll see in the next section, there are many marketing opportunities during the game that you’ll want to be ready for, and as our VP of Sales always liked to say: “In anything, Preparation is 90% of your Success!”

 There are a lot of knowns and predictable moments in lead up to the Super Bowl, and you should use this to your advantage.
 We’ll start off easy: